The Iceland Car Rental Travel Blog

 • Hat, Gloves, & Scarf: Your extremities are likely to become the coldest parts of your body and can leak body heat very fast.
 Make sure that your hat covers your ears and is waterproof so you won’t get wet if it rains.

-• Hand warmers: If you’re going to be outside for long or you’re more sensitive to the cold, hand and feet warmers are incredibly useful.
+• Hand warmers: If you’re going to be outside for long or you’re more sensitive to the cold, hand and foot warmers are incredibly useful.

 • Woolen socks: Make sure that your socks are warm, especially if you are going to be out and walking around.